MainulDip/AndroidDevStudy/JetpackCompose/Compose-2-Style-Animation-Theming.md

 1. Using surface, surface-variant, and background alongside on-surface and on-surface-variants colors from the defined M3 color system.

 2. Using different font weights for text.
 You can provide custom weights to your type scale for providing different emphasis.

+### Font Styling:
+- Prefetching Font

+- Font Variation API

+- BuildAnnotatedString for adding different text style/highlighter to a portion of a text-block.

+- TextField's `textFieldColor` and `outlinedTextFieldColor` targeting `focusedIndicatorColor` and `unfocusedIndicatorColor`

+- BasicText and BasicTextField for non-styled alternative that can be more customizable.

+### Material and Foundation Layer:
+Material Theme has Styled layer as `Material Layer` (ie, Text, TextField) and unStyled layer (with more control) as `Foundation Layer` (ie, BasicText, BasicTextField).

+#### ---------------- Compose Animation ---------------------

+- `animate*AsState()`: This API should be used when animating State changes. ie, `animateColorAsState`,

+- `animateVisibility(boolean)`:  runs its animation every time the specified Boolean value changes. `AnimatedVisibility( visible = Boolean, enter = fnIn(), exit = fnOut())`